mik-jozef/chalk/spec.md

 `///`.

 > Unlike in many other languages, comments cannot appear anywhere inside
 > the source code.
-For example, they cannot be inside an expression.
+For example, they cannot be inside a function call.
 >
 > This is fine:
 > ```